Logo

 % of Incidence

-Average Impact on Losses
+Average Impact in Losses

 Ransomware